mzmine/mzmine_documentation/docs/getting_started.md

 You can also check out the new processing wizard under [Processing wizard](wizard.md) in the main menu.

-## Running MZmine
+## Running mzmine

-MZmine provides a user-friendly graphical user interface (GUI) that facilitates data exploration, batch optimization, and results validation.
+mzmine provides a user-friendly graphical user interface (GUI) that facilitates data exploration, batch optimization, and results validation.
 If the batch processing is optimized and the goal is to solely produce the output files without the need for GUI, we recommend [running MZmine as a command-line tool](commandline_tool.md).